friendlyantz/friendlyantz/_posts/2023-02-07-book-sidekiq-in-practice.md

 ```

 2. `Queues` are list data structures in Redis that hold tuples of [job_class, arguments].
 They contain individual requests for running a job.
-3. `Threads`(aka `ServerThreds` or `ProcessorThreads`) - contain instances of `Sidekiq::Processors` that pull from queue or many queues and perform work. `Machines` have many `Processes`, and each `Process` has many `Threads` which depend on concurrency.
+3. `Threads`(aka `ServerThreds` or `ProcessorThreads`) - contain instances of `Sidekiq::Processors` that pull from queue or many queues and perform work. `Machines` have many `Processes`, and each `Process` has many `Threads` which depend on concurrency. `INCREASES CONCURRENCY`
 	- Processors call `perform` method on workers.
 		  i.e. of a process on my laptop (`server`) can be invoked via `sidekiq -r some_job.rb`, which will have `5 threads` (or whatever we give it).
 I can also run another process in another terminal windows with the same command
 	1.   (# ~~The Processor is a standalone thread~~ - TBC, most likely taken from vid)

 - `Sidekiq clients` Ruby objects that place jobs into queues. essentially  which can `enqueue` jobs, by adding keys to a Redis queue structure.
 Some enqueue, that can `Sidekiq::Client.push_bulk("class" => Smth, "args" => [1,2,3])`, or I can just run in `irb` something like `SomeJob.perform_async(args)` TBC
-- `Sidekiq server` - A number of computers (that is, your servers or VPSs or Kubernetes nodes or whatever) contain a number of `Sidekiq processes` that do the work of pulling jobs from the queue and executing them.
+- `Sidekiq server` - A number of computers (that is, your servers or VPSs or Kubernetes nodes or whatever) contain a number of `Sidekiq processes` that do the work of pulling jobs from the queue and executing them. `INCREASES PARALLELISM`

 ![](https://www.mermaidchart.com/raw/21e7a3ee-4ee3-430a-8913-daba1f584084?theme=dark&version=v0.1&format=svg)